2004 United States presidential election in South Dakota

 The 2004 United States presidential election in South Dakota took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 South Dakota was won by incumbent President George W. Bush by a 21.5 point margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise considered as a safe red state.
-Since 1940, the state has voted for the Republican nominee in every presidential election, except 1964.
+Starting in 1940, the state has voted for the Republican nominee in every presidential election, except 1964.